Safety, Risk Management, Governance, and Accountability

 - a process for documenting SMS and making staff aware of their responsibilities; and

 - a process for conducting periodic reviews or audits of the SMS.

 - Proactive hazard identification

 - Strong safety culture.

-Previous research into TSB accident investigations involving air/rail/marine operators revealed that organizational factors often played a role, specifically:
+Previous research into TSB accident investigations involving air/rail/marine operators revealed that organizational factors often played a role, and there were patterns of accident pre-cursors, specifically: